Perfectoid fields in the language of rings: Introduction

 \section{Introduction}

-The aim of this note is to identify the elementary class generated by all perfectoid fields the language of rings $\Lring = \{0,1,+,\cdot,{-}\}$.
+The aim of this note is to identify the elementary class generated by all perfectoid fields the language of rings $\Lring = \{0,1,+,\cdot,{-}\}$, that is, the smallest class of fields which is axiomatized by an $\Lring$-theory and contains all perfectoid fields of a given residue characteristic $p >0$.
 Recall that a field $K$ with a nontrivial valuation $v: K^\times \to \mathbb{R}$ is called perfectoid if \begin{enumerate} \item[(i)] $(K,v)$ is complete, and \item[(ii)] $\mathcal{O}_v/(p)$ is semiperfect, where $p = \mathrm{char}(\mathcal{O}_v/ \mathfrak{m}_v)>0$, and \item[(iii)] $v(K^\times)$ is non-discrete. \end{enumerate} Here, a ring $R$ of characteristic $p$ is called semiperfect if the Frobenius map $x \mapsto x^p$ is surjective on $R$.
 See subsection \ref{subsec:not} for details on notation.
-Perfectoid fields play a crucial role in perfectoid geometry (cf.~\cite{ScholzeICM}), and the model-theoretic properties of perfectoid fields have recently received a considerable amount of attention, e.g.~ in work of Kuhlmann--Rzepka \cite{KR21}, Kartas \cite{KK1, Kar25}, Jahnke--Kartas \cite{JK25}, Rideau-Kikuchi--Scanlon--Simon \cite{RKSS25}, Ketelsen \cite{KPhD}, and Gitin--Koenigsmann--Stock \cite{GKS26}.
+Perfectoid fields play a crucial role in perfectoid geometry (cf.~\cite{ScholzeICM}), and the model-theoretic properties of perfectoid fields have recently received a considerable amount of attention, e.g.~in work of Kuhlmann--Rzepka \cite{KR21}, Kartas \cite{KK1, Kar25}, Jahnke--Kartas \cite{JK25}, Rideau-Kikuchi--Scanlon--Simon \cite{RKSS25}, Ketelsen \cite{KPhD}, Gitin--Koenigsmann--Stock \cite{GKS26}, and Gambardella--Kartas \cite{gambardella2026transferprincipleskatokuzumakiconjecture}.
 The model theory of perfectoid fields is also treated in two recent surveys by Kuhlmann \cite{Kuh25} and Anscombe \cite{Bour26}.

-As evident from the definition of a perfectoid field, one most naturally considers perfectoid fields in $\Lval= \mathcal{L}_\mathrm{ring}\cup \{\mathcal{O}\}$, where $\mathcal{O}$ is a unary predicate interpreted as the valuation ring, fixing the characteristic of the residue field.
+As evident from the definition of a perfectoid field, one most naturally considers perfectoid fields in $\Lval= \mathcal{L}_\mathrm{ring}\cup \{\mathcal{O}\}$, where $\mathcal{O}$ is a unary predicate interpreted as the valuation ring.
 Clearly, the fact that $v$ is archimedean (i.e., $v(K^\times)\leq \mathbb{R}$) is not elementary in first-order logic, as it is not preserved under ultrapowers.
 One way to remedy this is by stipulating that the value group should be regular, which is a first-order property that characterizes those ordered abelian groups $\Loag$- elementary equivalent to (non-trivial) archimedean ones by the work of Robinson and Zakon \cite{robzak1960}, where $\Loag = \{0,+ \leq\}$.
 An ordered abelian group is regular if and only if every quotient by a nontrivial convex subgroup is divisible \cite{PConrad}.

 Moreover, completeness of $(K,v)$ is not a first-order property either.
 This can be seen directly from the L\"owenheim-Skolem theorem \cite[Theorem 2.1.3]{TZ}: Every perfectoid field has a countable elementary substructure, and no countable field is complete with respect to a nontrivial valuation.
 A common work-around is to replace completeness by henselianity, as every valued field with archimedean value group which is complete is henselian \cite[Theorem 1.3.1]{EP05}.